This certificate program is designed to prepare students

 Applications are accepted on a continuous basis throughout the year.
 Qualified applicants are considered for the next intake in which there is space.
 See Continuous application process for more information.

-completed registration package to the Continuing Studies office at the
+completed registration package to the Office of the Registrar (OReg).

 Financial aid is available from a variety of sources.

 For more information, contact the Financial Aid and Awards office at either the Abbotsford